SwathiSheshadri/pose3d/README.md

 # 3D reconstrution toolbox for behavior tracked with multiple cameras

 ## What is pose3d?
-pose3d is implemented in Matlab (The MathWorks Inc., Natick, Massachusetts) for 3D reconstruction of features tracked in 2D using DLC or any other tracking software.
+pose3d is implemented in Matlab (The MathWorks Inc., Natick, Massachusetts) for 3D reconstruction of features tracked in 2D using DeepLabCut(DLC) or any other tracking software.
 It provides a semi-automated 3D reconstruction workflow that takes users through the process of camera calibration, undistortion, triangulation as well as post processing steps such as filtering to reduce outliers.
 In addition to providing an easy to use workflow, the key component in our implementation is the ‘n’ camera triangulation function that allows users to select 2D tracked data from the best pair of cameras for every feature and time point using an automated selection criterion or use data from all cameras for 3D reconstruction.

 ## Table of Contents
   * [Why pose3d?](#Why-pose3d)